atch2203/blog/src/content/blog/8bit computer.md

 ![[20250218_163008.jpg]]

 # Software and programming
 Programming the whole computer was about the same amount of work, if not more, compared to designing and building it.
-Since we used EEPROMs,
+Since we used EEPROMs, all of the instruction decoding logic was pushed into software/our massive control signal spreadsheet.